aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-AddRemoveColumn-RemoveColumn.cs" >}}

-## Specify Rows to Repeat on Subsequent Pages as Header Rows {#specify-rows-to-repeat-on-subsequent-pages-as-header-rows}
+## Specify Rows to Repeat Them as Header Rows {#specify-rows-to-repeat-on-subsequent-pages-as-header-rows}

 In Microsoft Word, this option is found under Table Properties as *“Repeat row as a header on subsequent pages”.* Using this option you can choose to repeat only a single row or many rows in a table.